billvaglienti/ProtoGen/README.md

 - `name` : The heading of the documentation.
 This attribute is optional, if it is not given no heading label is output.

 - `comment` : The expository text for this documentation.
-The text will be reflowed and wrapped at 80 characters.
+The text will be reflowed.
 Multiple paragraphs are supported by using two line feeds (a la markdown) to separate the paragraphs.

 - `paragraph` : The outline level applied to the heading.
 This attribute is optional, if it is not given the outline level is assumed to be 1 for global Docmentation and 3 for Documentation that is a sub of Packet or Enum.
 The `paragraph` attribute only effects the output if the `name` attribute is given.